Our privacy notice

 Withholding your information

-In some circumstances, there will be reasons why we can’t release all the information you request.
-For example, if a family member’s sensitive information appears in your file, it may be withheld to protect their privacy.
+In some circumstances, there will be reasons why we can’t release all the personal information you request.
+For example, information about a family member or other person may appear in your file because it is relevant to your claim (such as support arrangements or information provided as part of the claims process).
+Where this occurs, we may withhold that information to protect the other persons privacy.
 Sometimes we won’t be able to provide your information because we have lawfully disposed of it.

 If we withhold any information, we’ll tell you the reason why and the legal basis for doing so.

-If you have concerns about our response, you can contact the Office of the Privacy Commissioner for help.
+If you have concerns about our response, you can contact the Office of the Privacy Commissioner.

 Office of the Privacy Commissioner

-Responding to your request
+Responding to your correction request

 Statements of correction